christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

 Personally I am completely happy with controlled mutability, like [Overmind JS](https://overmindjs.org) and [Mobx](https://mobx.js.org/).
 I do not NEED immutability, it is not a feature, it just *allows* certain features and guarantees out of the box.
 For example time travel and inability to wrongly mutate.
 I have yet to work on a project where lack of immutability has prevented me from implementing the features I need, getting control of mutations and using excellent devtools to get insight into my application.

-If you depend on immutability, but want to improve the developer experience please fork this project and make something out of it :) I am unable to take on any new projects, but I'd love to help out if you have any questions or want input.
+If you depend on immutability, but want to improve the developer experience please fork this project and make something out of it.
+I am unable to take on any new projects, but I'd love to help out if you have any questions or want input.
 Either way, I'm glad you get to the end here and hope it was useful in some sense :-)

 Big shoutout to the people at [Frontity](https://frontity.org) for complex async challenges and motivating me to take the project beyond a "half working thing"... it actually seems to be a valid library already!